Notice To manage suggestions, admin permissions are required

 Understanding stitching in vScope

 A great challenge when inventorying assets from multiple data sources is to uniquely identify assets to minimize duplicates.
 Stitching is a great feature in vScope that helps with exactly this.
 Stitching comes built-in and out-of-the-box in vScope and describes the criteria to match assets from multiple asset types.
-Without going into details but stitching is really one of those magical features in vScope that users don’t even notice.
+Without going into details stitching is one of those magical features in vScope that users don’t even notice.

 Two types of suggestions